EVODelavega/PyPHPScanner/README.md

 ## Requirements
  * python3.3 - I've decided to go for the latest stable version of python, not for any particular reason, just because.
  * So far, nothing else.
 AFAIK, all imports are standard
+ * Only tested on Linux, I cannot vouch for this working on any other system

 ## Basic usage